sfigg/commercialization-public/manufacture/desktop/sideload-apps-with-dism-s14.md

 **Add a provisioned LOB app to a Windows image**

--   Use the Deployment Image Servicing and Management (DISM) command-line tool or PowerShell cmdlets to add the LOB app without a Windows Store license.
+-   Use the Deployment Image Servicing and Management (DISM) command-line tool or PowerShell cmdlets to add the LOB app without a Microsoft Store license.
 For example, at an elevated command prompt, type:

     ```
     DISM /Online /Add-ProvisionedAppxPackage /PackagePath:C:\App1.appx /SkipLicense